 |Material||Black and red lacquer, maki-e and silver on wood|

 Comes with fitted wooden box, inscribed and sealed.
 With appraisal by Hōunsai (*1923).

 Price: EUR 6,500

 Excellent tea caddy (natsume) made by the 7th Ippyōsai, Ippyō Eizō (*1942).
-The exterior is finished in polished jet-black lacquer (roiro) and decorated in gold maki-e with an all-over pattern of maple leaves and cherry blossoms.
-The cherry blossoms are either in gold or red lacquer, while the maple leaves are executed in gold maki-e with fine veins.
-Some of the leaves seem to have a slight greenish shine and are possibly made of a material called aokin, an alloy of gold and silver.
-The interior and the base are silver coated.
-Rims are in gold lacquer.
+The exterior is finished in polished black lacquer (roiro) and decorated in gold maki-e with an all-over pattern of maple leaves and cherry blossoms.
+The cherry blossoms are executed in either gold or red lacquer, while the maple leaves are executed in gold maki-e with fine veins.
+Some of the leaves appear to have a slight greenish tint and may be made of a material called aokin, an alloy of gold and silver.
+The interior and base are coated with silver.
+The rims are painted gold.

-Ippyō Eizō has been the 7th generation of one of the leading lacquer master families in Kyōto.
-He has studied under his father, Ippyōsai VI (1908-2001), and Shimizuya Kōmin.
-Ippyōsai VII is especially known for his excellent skills in creating complex compositions on the three-dimensional space of a natsume tea caddy.
+Ippyō Eizō was the 7th generation of one of the leading families of lacquer masters in Kyōto.
+He studied under his father, Ippyōsai VI (1908-2001) and Shimizuya Kōmin.
+Ippyōsai VII is particularly known for his excellent ability to create complex compositions on the three-dimensional space of a natsume tea caddy.
 His workshop is currently run by the 8th Ippyōsai, his daughter Ippyō Ryō.